4 First Steps With Your Data

 27410 rows × 7 columns

-It may not look like anything has changed, but this DataFrame is now a lot smaller.
-But you still refer to the string descriptions in writing code.
+It may not look like anything has changed, but this DataFrame now uses a good bit less memory.
+And you’ll still refer to the string descriptions in writing code.
 For example, to get a subset with just the people who are High School graduates, use:

 acs[acs['edu']=='High School graduate']